BU-Spark/ds-boston-bpda-br-census/Team 3 Project Deliverable/Deliverable 4.md

 - Typical patterns

   Here we summarize some typical trend patterns.
+See [here](../Team%203%20Code/employment/README.md) for detail analysis of all states.

   - In some states such as Arizona (AZ), the total number of employees generally rised, despite a few transient descends: